Monster Train 2 on Steam - User reviews, Price & Information

 Monster Train 2 is a strategy, card game and rogue-like game developed by Shiny Shoe and published by Big Fan Games.

-Released on May 21st 2025 is available only on Windows in 10 languages: English, French, German, Portuguese - Brazil, Russian, Simplified Chinese, Spanish - Spain, Japanese, Korean and Traditional Chinese.
+Released on May 21st 2025 is available on Windows and MacOS in 10 languages: English, French, German, Portuguese - Brazil, Russian, Simplified Chinese, Spanish - Spain, Japanese, Korean and Traditional Chinese.

 It has received 3,664 reviews of which 3,505 were positive and 159 were negative resulting in an impressive rating of 9.2 out of 10. 😍